unnicolo/transformer-from-scratch/README.md

 # Implementing a Transformer From Scratch with PyTorch
-> A low-level exploration of modern NLP architectures

-A practical deep learning portfolio project focused on building a **Transformer** model from scratch using **PyTorch**, without relying on high-level libraries like `torch.nn.Transformer`.
+A practical deep learning project focused on building a **Transformer** model from scratch using **PyTorch**, without relying on high-level libraries like `torch.nn.Transformer`.
 The project is designed to deepen theoretical understanding through hands-on implementation of attention mechanisms, positional encoding, and encoder-decoder architecture.

 ---